Three lanes. One engagement model. No surprises on the invoice.

 Structured NFR compliance responses against enterprise procurement matrices.
 We work across the standard domains — cyber security, data architecture, technical architecture, business continuity.
 Each response carries a compliance status (compliant / partial / non-compliant / desirable), justification, evidence trail, action required, and cost-impact estimate.

-Around the register itself we add structural artifacts the original catalog often does not ask for — a deep-dive for the items that do not fit a row, a source-verification log linking each justification to the underlying meeting or document, and a consolidated cost-impact summary that surfaces renegotiation triggers up front rather than mid-procurement.
+Around the register itself we add a deep-dive for items that do not fit a row, a source-verification log linking each justification to underlying meetings or documents, and a consolidated cost-impact summary that surfaces renegotiation triggers up front rather than mid-procurement.

 We work with Azure-native security stacks (Entra ID, Key Vault, Defender, Purview, Sentinel) but the methodology is platform-agnostic.